CalumR23/liferay-portal/README.markdown

 ## Source Formatting

-The project uses the [Liferay Source Formatter plugin](https://dev.liferay.com/develop/reference/-/knowledge_base/7-0/source-formatter-gradle-plugin)
+The project uses the [Liferay Source Formatter plugin](https://dev.liferay.com/develop/reference/-/knowledge_base/7-0/source-formatter-gradle-plugin).

 To use it, run:
 `./gradlew formatSource`

-It is recommended that `formatSource` be ran before submitting any source changes
+It is recommended that `formatSource` be ran before submitting any source changes.

 ## Test Properties

 There is a `test.properties` file within the root directory that sets the default test properties for all the projects within the repository.
 Each of the projects can have a `[project]/test.properties` file that overrides the root test properties.
 Local test properties can also be set by creating a `test.[user].properties` that overrides the existing project or root test properties.
 These local test properties needs to be specific to your instance and will not be added to source control.

-Here is the complete list of [test properties](https://github.com/liferay/com-liferay-poshi-runner/blob/master/poshi-properties.markdown)
+Here is the complete list of [test properties](https://github.com/liferay/com-liferay-poshi-runner/blob/master/poshi-properties.markdown).

 ## Updating POSHI Version

-The POSHI version is specified in `gradle.properties` with the property `poshiRunnerVersion=[version]`
+The POSHI version is specified in `gradle.properties` with the property `poshiRunnerVersion=[version]`.

-It is recommended that all testcases within the repository are tested before pushing the version update to upstream
+It is recommended that all testcases within the repository are tested before pushing the version update to upstream.

 ## Reqirements for Jenkins Continuous Integration